MirageOfCharles/Shoot-The-Asteroid/README.md

 # Shoot The Asteroid!

-I really went down the rabbit hole with GML for this project.
-It started as one of those basic tutorials where you just shoot at rocks.
-We’ve all been there.
-But I just kept adding stuff until it turned it into a full 20 level arcade game.
-I wrote the enemy AI from scratch and made sure the difficulty ramps up as you play so it stays a challenge.
-The big focus for me was the game feel.
-I wanted it to be snappy and responsive instead of feeling floaty.
-It is wild how much better a game gets once you add a little screen shake and some particles.
-It actually feels like a real game now.
+For this project, I really got into GML.
+At first, it was just a simple tutorial where you shot rocks.
+We've all been there.
+But I kept adding things until it became a full 20-level arcade game.
+I made the enemy AI from scratch and made sure that the game gets harder as you play so that it stays fun.
+The game feel was the most important thing to me.
+I wanted it to be quick and responsive, not floaty.
+Adding some screen shake and particles makes a game so much better.
+It really feels like a game now.
 ---

 Basically there's three types of rocks that try to hit you.
 You have to handle each one differently.